DevExpress/devextreme-documentation/concepts/05 UI Components/List/00 Getting Started with List/00 Getting Started with List.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_2/GettingStartedWith/List/index.html, /Content/Applications/20_2/GettingStartedWith/List/index.js, /Content/Applications/20_2/GettingStartedWith/List/index.css"></div>

-Refer to the following sections for details on each configuration step.
+Each section in this tutorial covers a single configuration step.
 You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-list" target="_blank">Getting Started with List</a>.

 [tags] dxlist